MHHoekstra/coolmovies/README.md

 - Docker, a recent version (>= 20)
 - Docker Compose (one compatible with above docker)
-- Your local ports 5432 and 5000 free (not running another postgres server, for instance)
+- Your local ports 5432 and 5001 are free (not running another postgres server, for instance)

 You need docker and docker compose installed on your machine.
 It supports Linux, MacOS and Windows.